 Springfield Police Department

-Commissioned law enforcement at Missouri State University is provided, under a memorandum of understanding, by the Springfield Police Department (SPD).
+Commissioned law enforcement at Missouri State University is provided, under a contract for services, by the Springfield Police Department (SPD).
 The SPD officers work out of a campus substation, and have full police power including arrest authority and power to search.
 When the substation officers are not available for any reason, other SPD officers will respond.

 The Missouri State University Department of Safety and Transportation consists of a Department Director, Assistant Director for Safety, non commissioned Public Safety Officers, and an administrative section.
 The Department has a close working relationship with the federal, state, county, and city law enforcement network through the SPD.
 As the Department of Safety and Transportation is made aware of offenses against persons or property, they will report them to the local police.
 Information regarding criminal activities at addresses of University-recognized, off-campus student organizations is monitored and recorded by the administration through the SPD.